 To access this toolkit – it’s free! – simply visit this link.

 Careers can be stressful for a number of reasons (I’m getting a little stressed just trying to finish this blog), but hearing challenges are a completely solvable issue.
 So, save yourself the stress and try some of our tips for hearing in the workplace, they might just supercharge your career.
 But don’t take my word for it, here are some of our customer stories on how wearing Eargo has greatly improved their work life and career.
-If you have any questions about Eargo Plus, please feel free to call us at 1-800-61-EARGO to discuss how Eargo might supercharge your career.

 Disclaimer: Eargo is designed to improve your hearing, not your work ethic or ability.
-That is still your responsibility.
-Our lawyer made me throw that in.